 June Crespo: contemporary sculptures between the body and architecture

-June Crespo (Pamplona, 1982) is one of Spain’s most promising contemporary sculptors.
-Her work is defined by experimentation with industrial and architectural materials, combined with references to the human body and organic forms.
+June Crespo (Pamplona, 1982) is one of the most recognized Spanish sculptors of her generation.
+Her work combines industrial and architectural materials with references to the human body and organic shapes.

-Crespo’s practice lies at the intersection of sculpture, architecture and collage.
-She works with materials such as concrete, metal, fiberglass and ceramics, assembling them into compositions that suggest fragments of bodies or architectural structures.
+Her practice moves between sculpture, architecture and collage.
+She uses concrete, metal, fiberglass and ceramics, assembling them into structures that suggest fragmented bodies or architectural remnants.

 -

-Helianthus annuus, a piece combining vegetal and metallic forms, evoking growth and transformation.
+Helianthus annuus, combining vegetal and metallic forms in a composition that evokes growth and transformation.

 -

-Am I an Object, part II, a reflection on body, identity and perception through hybrid structures.
+Am I an Object, part II, reflecting on body, identity and perception through hybrid sculptural forms.

 -

-Her participation in the 2022 Venice Biennale, where she presented sculptures exploring the intersection of organic and artificial.
+Her participation in the 2022 Venice Biennale, presenting sculptures that questioned the limits between the organic and the artificial.

-These projects highlight the importance of precise technical processes such as artistic foundry, which enables the creation of complex and detailed sculptural forms.
+These projects demonstrate the importance of precise processes such as artistic foundry, key to producing complex and detailed works.

-Crespo’s works are not isolated objects but structures that interact with the environment.
-The viewer becomes part of the piece, surrounded by forms that evoke both the human body and architecture.
+Crespo’s works are not isolated objects but installations that engage with the space around them.
+Viewers become part of the dialogue, surrounded by forms that evoke both corporeal and architectural references.

-The installation of such projects requires technical planning and logistics, similar to the processes of sculpture installation and transport, essential for international exhibitions and public art.
+The realization of such installations requires technical planning and logistics, similar to sculpture installation and transport, fundamental for international exhibitions and public art projects.

 International recognition